Review: Piccola Cir Via Ferrata In The Dolomites

 DID YOU KNOW?

-If there’s one thing you must do in the Dolomites, it’s a via ferrata climb on of the mountains.
-And while there are so many options, it’s hard to beat a summit of Piccola Cir which takes you on a spiraling upward route around the peak that feels like you’re going vertical the entire time and yet is doable for most people with the right guiding.
+If there’s one thing you must do in the Dolomites, it’s a via ferrata climb on one of the mountains.
+And while there are so many options, it’s hard to beat a summit of Piccola Cir.
+The climb takes you on a spiraling upward route around the peak that feels like you’re going vertical the entire time.
+And yet, it is doable for most people with the right guiding.
 Turn around at any point and you will get one of the most breathtaking view of the Badia valley in the Dolomites.

 Badia Valley from Piccola Cir